aiengineeringforgrandmas/gemini-prompt-engineer-toolkit/README.md

 ***Download and Install Conda***

-We recommend using `conda` for easy and secure environment management.
+We recommend using `conda` for easy and secure environment management

 Download it from [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).